The Matrix: Path of Neo: Reception

+Sales

+Path of Neo shipped 1.5 million copies, and sold 500,000 units in the United States by October 2006 according to NPD Group sales figures.
+Atari, who had experienced a downturn in revenue in 2006, cited poor retail performances from the game among reasons for its financial losses.
+The company announced reductions in its workforce and a turn away from internal development, and that its internal studios including Shiny Entertainment would be sold.
+The company was sold to Foundation 9 Entertainment for an estimated $20 million.

+Critical reviews

 The Matrix: Path of Neo received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.

 In Japan, Famitsu gave the PlayStation 2 version a score of one seven, two sixes, and one seven, for a total of 26 out of 40.

-CiN Weekly gave it a score of 81 out of 100 and called it "An interesting re-imagining of the Matrix story in the form of an action game with OK controls and annoying camera."
 The New York Times gave it a positive review and stated: "After spawning two mediocre sequels, a collection of dull cartoon shorts and a couple of forgettable video games, there is some life left in the Matrix franchise after all, as this game proves."
 USA Today, however, gave it six stars out of ten and stated that the game "underwhelms, failing to convey the spark and visual appeal of the films."